 There are several sanitizing agents used in small-scale wine winemaking:

-- One Step: FastFerment One-Step is a proprietary cleanser that uses “activated oxygen” to both clean and sanitize wine and beer-making equipment and is advertised as a “no-rinse” cleaner. is available from Amazon.com.
+- One Step: FastFerment One-Step is a proprietary cleanser that uses “activated oxygen” to both clean and sanitize wine and beer-making equipment and is advertised as a “no-rinse” cleaner.
+No products found. is available from Amazon.com.

 - Meta Solutions: Sodium metabisulfite (Na2S2O5) and potassium metabisulfite (K2S2O5), referred to as “meta solutions” by winemakers are popular sanitizing agents, as well.
 It is often sold in pill/tablet form as “Campden Tablets.”
 However, this chemical is falling out of favor due to difficulty in calibrating the strength of sanitizing solutions.
 Many homebrewers and microvinters prefer the powder form of sodium metabisulfite.

 - Iodophor: Iodophor is an iodine-based sanitizing agent recently adopted by microbrewers and home winemakers.
-It is commonly used in some sectors of the medical industry. is available on Amazon.com.
+It is commonly used in some sectors of the medical industry.
+No products found. is available on Amazon.com.

 - Chlorine bleach: A stronger solution of chlorine bleach than is normally used for cleaning will kill anything that survives the scrubbing.